Why you

 become tense or dormant.
 The muscles of your abdomen and

-chest will become tense and
+chest will become tense and your

 after the muscles that support your body upright have become too tired to

 support your position nearly effortlessly.
+If you remain seated upright after the

-body upright have become too tired to support your position
+muscles that support your body have become too tired to support your position

-your
+your body.